Editorial advisory

 Water Verdict

-Chaves County receives a fair water quality assessment with a grade of C and a score of 58.1 out of 100.
+Chaves County, New Mexico receives a fair water quality assessment with a grade of C and a score of 58.1 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments cover 68 water bodies in the county's watershed, with 11.8% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.
+At the most recent USGS reading, local streamflow was tracking near its historical mean (101.5%).

 Violation Context

-Chaves County has recorded 5 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Chaves County, New Mexico show 5 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 7.9 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+For independent context, 5,036 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance